On and Off The Court – Chronological Order

 Replaced: Original Justice

-Previous Position: Judge of Indiana Territory
+Previous Position: Judge of Indiana Territory.

 Reason Leaving: Resigned when MI legislative Counsel was created (term ended).
 Was appointed US Judge for Florida Territory.

-Party Affiliation: Democratic/Republican
+Party Nomination: Democratic/Republican

 James Witherell 4th Territorial Justice